-The SPAC shall not be permitted to obtain any form of debt financing (excluding ordinary course short term trade or accounts payables) other than contemporaneous with, or after, completion of its qualifying acquisition.
+The SPAC shall not be permitted to obtain any form of debt financing (excluding ordinary course short-term trade or accounts payables) other than contemporaneous with, or after, completion of its qualifying acquisition.
 A credit facility may be entered into prior to completion of a qualifying acquisition, but may only be drawn down contemporaneous with, or after, completion of a qualifying acquisition.
+Every SPAC seeking a listing on the Exchange must include a statement in its IPO prospectus that it will not obtain any form of debt financing other than in accordance with this Section 1009.